 Overview

-Findings represent security issues identified in your organization — and they play a key role in assessing cybersecurity maturity.
-In Hyver, you can link findings to specific NIST subcategories to reflect their impact on your maturity scoring.
-This article introduces how findings support your maturity program and how they interact with the NIST CSF framework.
+Findings represent security issues identified in an organization — and they play a key role in assessing cybersecurity maturity.
+In the Cye Exposure Management Platform, findings can be linked to specific NIST subcategories to reflect their impact on maturity scoring.
+This article introduces how findings support the maturity program and how they interact with the NIST CSF framework.

 How Findings Support Maturity